huang-feiyu/academics/README.md

 ## Interests

-1.How to help the deaf hear others?
+1. How to help the deaf hear others?
 2. How to help the blind walk in modern cities?
 3. How to get a full experience in a virtual world without going other places?